cython/cython/docs/src/userguide/sharing_declarations.rst

 .. note::

-    When a module exports a C function in this way, an object appears in the module dictionary under the function's name.
-However, you can't make use of this object from Python, nor can you use it from Cython using a normal import statement; you have to use :keyword:`cimport`.
+    When a module exports a C function in this way, you can't make use of this function directly from Python, nor can you use it from Cython using a normal import statement; you have to use :keyword:`cimport`.

 .. _sharing_extension_types: